 The spine is quite central to the meditative experience – it is very important!
 Straightening your spine results in increased mental clarity and alertness, better flow of energy and circulation of blood/nutrients.
 It also allows for your lungs to be free and open.
 Think of your spine as a stack of coins and align them so that the weight of your head can be felt in your pelvic floor.
 This takes a bit of practice, be patient with yourself.

 Straightening the spine properly optimizes the way your nervous system works.
 This has a direct impact on the functionality of your brain.
 Thus this simple “tune-up” regulates a whole lot of vital tasks in your body.
+It will also help greatly with reducing the “thickness” of internal movies – or headflix as I call them.
 Take the practice with your spine really slow and do it well under the supervision of a qualified Yoga-Instructor (Yoga-teacher certificates don’t equal proper qualification and experience btw.).
 This is about your health – so please be careful and proceed slowly and with caution.

 4 Shoulders & Chest